sellers

 Texas Star Seperator

 While there are a number of markets we could compare, we are going to focus on the housing market.
-The reason is that selling mineral rights is the most similar to selling a home.

 While the housing and mineral rights markets are similar, there are some key differences.
 These differences are important.